alphagov/government-service-design-manual/agile/structuringsprintcyclesandstandups.md

 status: draft
 ---

-#Structuring sprint cycles and stand-ups
-Your section will begin with a short, two-line summary of what you're showing people.
+Your page should begin with a short, two-line summary.

-##Guidance/Tool
-This will be a full explanation of the guidance or tool.

-##Code/Templates
-If you're giving people code r copy to cuta and paste then here is where it will go.
+##Guidance
+The guidance in full.

 ##Why we do this
 This is the reasoning for the decision.
 You might want to link to relevant blog posts or legislation here.